The quality of instructional design is often gauged on three things: effectiveness, efficiency, and cost.

 It often starts with a question: what do I intend to achieve?
-Or questions that derive from such question.
 What student learning outcomes will the material serve?
 What should learners know, understand and apply in real-life settings?
 What will inspire students to learn and strive for excellence?

 2) It must be student-centered

 Student-centered instruction is one where learners do more exploring and instructors do less telling.
 Such an approach makes a lot of sense since the aim, after all, is to turn students into ACTIVE participants.
 Instructors or trainers are not out of the picture.
 They are, however, tasked to assume the role of a facilitator or someone to guide students in acquiring knowledge and applying newly acquired skills.

 Consider the instructional material you're working on and ask yourself the following questions:

 - How can we effectively determine whether students are learning and applying their lessons?

 - Under what conditions are students learning? (i.e. are they doing the course as part of their assigned roles at work?)

 By asking these questions, you are deliberately designing instructional materials that focus on learners.
 Every aspect of the design and development stages is geared towards their specific needs.